openedx/edx-platform/docs/course_authors/source/accessibility.rst

 The edX platform supports the use of transcripts in .srt format.
 When you integrate a video file into the platform, you should also upload the .srt file of the timed transcript for such video.
-Consult the edX Studio support guides for details on how to add timed transcripts.
+See :ref:`Working with Video Components` for details on how to add timed transcripts.

 ++++++++++++++++++++++++++++++++++++++++++++